Christianity vs. Islam

 Truth is discernible.
 At least, what is not true is discernible.
 Applying rules of logic, one can show that a truth-claim is not true by identifying arbitrariness or inconsistency in the claim.

-We offer detailed references from the Bible, the Quran, and the Bukhari Hadiths so that the interested reader can check the sources himself.
+We offer detailed references from the Bible, the Quran, and the Hadiths so that the interested reader can check the sources himself.
 We invite you to do so.
+By the way, we have had Muslims contact us over the years to suggest corrections to our article.
+We have made changes to the article when they have demonstrated that something should be changed.
+Thank you to our Muslim friends for you input.

-Hadiths (or ahadith, either of which is plural for hadith) are written compilations ("traditions" or "reports") of the sayings and actions of Muhammad.
+The hadith are written compilations ("traditions" or "reports") of the sayings and actions of Muhammad.
 Muhammad's example and authority are prominent in Islam.
-The hadiths, along with the Quran, are meant to govern every aspect of life, including civil law.
+The hadiths (the plural is sometimes written with the "s" and sometimes not), along with the Quran, are meant to govern every aspect of life, including civil law.
 There are several collections of hadiths, but the one compiled by Bukhari (or "Al-Bukhari" or "Sahih Bukhari"), who lived 200 years after Muhammad, is considered very important, especially by Sunni Muslims.
 We will reference Bukhari primarily in our article, but will also reference the hadiths collected by "Sahih Muslim," who was a student of Bukhari.

 Along with the reliable hadiths, a further source of accepted knowledge about Muhammad comes from the Sira (life) of the Prophet, a controversial biography of Muhammad composed by one of Islam's great scholars, Muhammad bin Ishaq, in the eighth century AD (roughly 100- 150 years after Muhammad).
 The Sira together with the hadiths make up the Sunnah—"the way of the Prophet."
 It is through Muhammad's personal teachings and actions—the Sunnah—that Muslims discern what is a good and holy life.
 Details about the Prophet—how he lived, what he did, his non-Quranic utterances, his personal habits—are indispensable knowledge for any faithful Muslim.
 The Quran, Sira, and Hadith together make up the Islamic Trilogy and form the perfect pattern of all Islamic behavior.